karnikaavelumani/svelte-workshop/README.md

 #### Svelte superpowers

-We emphasize the "super" when we say "Svelte is a **superset** of HTML" because Svelte adds a few new features to HTML that make it even more powerful.
+We emphasize the "super" when we say "Svelte is a **super**set of HTML" because Svelte adds a few new features to HTML that make it even more powerful.

 ##### Conditionals